American Medical Student Association (AMSA)

 - Fifth Annual Brain Fair for Kids

 Professional Development Activities

-- March Madness: Month-long workshop on MCAT preparation and medical school application process
+- March Madness: Month-long workshops on MCAT preparation and med school application process

 For more information, contact MAPS at BarryMAPS@gmail.com